dtamayo/spock/training.md

 git clone https://github.com/dtamayo/rebound.git
 ```

+# Reading the instability times for the integrations in each dataset

-To regenerate the labels.csv (instability timesfor each example), massratios.csv (planetary masses for each example) and runstrings.csv (names of all the examples) that are needed for subsequent scripts run
+To regenerate the labels.csv (instability times for each example), massratios.csv (planetary masses for each example) and runstrings.csv (names of all the examples) that are needed for subsequent scripts run

 ```shell
 cd /path/to/rebound/